Bhupesh1114/RP-assignment-2022/9-8-22-RP-assignment/README.md

 # Functionality
 <p>When we will submit the form the enter data will be added to the table, also to the localStorage and we can also delete the items from the table.</p>

+# Deployed Link

+Click on this link -- https://html-forms-practice.netlify.app/